Horizons - Center for Independent Study

 - The ability to be on time and meet academic deadlines

-- Fill it out correctly and completely.
+- Fill out application form correctly and completely.
 It is in part a test to see if you can read and follow directions.

-- Sign it: your parent must sign too.
+- Sign it...and your parent/legal guardian must sign too.

 - Get an administrator at your home school to sign it.
-He or she should be able to tell you whether Independent Study is a good option for you.
+He/she should be able to tell you whether Independent Study is a good option for you.

-- Turn it in: The administrator at your home school will submit your application to Horizons CIS for you.
+- Return your completed application to the home school.
+The administrator at your home school will submit your application to appropriate MDUSD staff for formal administrative review.

 - Wait for Horizons to consider the application.
 Frequently, interviews are scheduled before admission.